top of page

 1. Respect and Enjoy Nature – Leave what you find, take away pictures!

 • Keep food and rubbish stored away from easy reach of wildlife.
-You don't want to wake up in the morning with no breakfast to cook or rubbish all over your camping pitch, because you have had wildlife visitors during the night looking for easy pickings!
+If there is easy food to find You don't want to wake up in the morning with no breakfast to cook or rubbish all over your camping pitch, because you have had wildlife visitors during the night looking for easy pickings!

 Camping in the wildflower meadow